-- Optional matching iPhone case fits any iPhone
+- Optional matching iPhone case (does not fit ProMax)

 - 13.25" x 9.5" x .5" / 2lbs

-- International Customers: Complete shipping costs and import duties are shown at checkout.
-You will incur no further costs to receive your MacCase than those shown.
+- International Customers: Shipping costs and import duties are shown at checkout.
+We will credit back 50% of your shipping cost upon receiving your order.